1What is the primary function of a Database Management System (DBMS)?

 20Second Normal Form (2NF) is relevant only when:

-A.The table has a single-attribute primary key
+A.The table has a composite primary key

-C.The table has no primary key
+B.The table has no primary key

-D.The table is in 3NF
+C.The table is in 3NF

 Correct Answer: The table has a composite primary key

-Explanation:2NF deals with Partial Dependency, which occurs when a non-prime attribute depends on only part of a composite primary key.
+2NF deals with Partial Dependency, which occurs when a non-prime attribute depends on only part of a composite primary key.
 If the key has only one attribute, partial dependency is impossible.

 Incorrect!
 Try again.